babel/babel/packages/babel-parser/ast/comment-attachment.md

 1. there exist a comment whitespace `w`, such that `n` is the innermost containing node of `w` and `w` encompasses `c`.
 2. there does not exist a comment whitespace `w`, such that `n` is the outermost leading or trailing node of `w and `w`encompasses`c`.

-The Isolation (P2) of a comment whitespace gaurantees that if two comments `c1`, `c2` belongs to the leading/trailing comments of `n`, `c1` and `c2` must be encompassed by the same comment whitespace `w`.
+The Isolation (P2) of a comment whitespace guarantees that if two comments `c1`, `c2` belongs to the leading/trailing comments of `n`, `c1` and `c2` must be encompassed by the same comment whitespace `w`.
 This property simplifies classification of leading/trailing because we can now mark a group of comments instead of checking every comments under the same comment whitespace.

 Note that Babel parser marks certain inner comments after a trailing comma of a list structures to be the trailing comments of the last element in that list. (https://github.com/babel/babel/pull/10369) This behaviour can be considered as conpensation due to lack of a `TrailingCommaElement` AST structure to which a comment can be attached.
 Although this PR implements such behaviour, we will not be discussing it in the design section.